gzh2003/sorting-vis/README.md

-### Sorting-Visualizer
+## Sorting-Vis

-The best way to understand algorithms is to see them in action.
+This is a visualision tool I built with some classmates for my grade 12 computer science class.

-My first react project, created as part of a group project for my grade 12 computer science class
+### Features

-My first react project, may revisit this once I become more adept with ReactJS.
+This sorting visualiser currently has support for adjustable array sizes, speed, and color themes.

-## Algorithms Implemented:
+It also features the following sorting algorithms:

 Bubble Sort

 Selection Sort